New universal operator approximation theorem for encoder-decoder architectures: Introduction

 \section{Introduction}

-By convention, an operator typically refers to a possibly non-linear mapping $G:D\subseteq \X\to \Y$ between normed spaces $\X$ and $\Y$, where at least one of these spaces is infinite-dimensional.
+By convention, an operator typically refers to a possibly non-linear mapping $G:D\subseteq \X\to \Y$ between infinite-dimensional normed spaces $\X$ and $\Y$.
 Over the past five years, using neural networks for approximating and learning such operators, particularly between function spaces, has received increasing attention.
-For example, operator learning has been investigated in the field of partial differential equations (PDEs) when learning parameter-to-state maps, that map the parameter function of a PDE to the corresponding solution, see for example \cite{Lu2021_DeepONet, Wang2021_PIDeepONet, Bhattacharya2021_PCANet, LI2021_FNO_Intro, Anandkumar2019_neuraloperator, Roseberry2022, Raonic2023_CNO, Tripura2023_WNO_Intro}.
-As an illustration, consider the Poisson equation on the unit square $\Omega=[0,1]^2\subset \R^2$:
+For example, operator learning has been investigated in the field of partial differential equations (PDEs) when learning parameter-to-state maps, that map the parameter function of a PDE to the corresponding solution \cite{Lu2021_DeepONet, Wang2021_PIDeepONet, Bhattacharya2021_PCANet, LI2021_FNO_Intro, Anandkumar2019_neuraloperator, Roseberry2022, Raonic2023_CNO, Tripura2023_WNO_Intro}.
+For some review on deep learning for PDEs, covering also operator learning and its application in parameter identification problems, we refer to \cite{NganyuTanyu_2023}.